basicem/medica-api/README.md

 From here the project is running.

+## Logging

+The project includes a logging system to track and record important events and errors.
+Two different logging levels are used to categorize and prioritize log messages:

+- **Info**: Provides general information about the application's operation.
+- **Error**: Records critical errors that need immediate investigation.

+- ### Log Output

+Log messages are sorted into files based on their respective dates.
+To access logs, you need to check the specified log files or review the console output.

 ## Running Tests

 The project includes tests.
 To run them open the terminal and type text below: